relaxdiego/relaxdiego.github.com/_posts/2014-09-09-hardware_vtep.md

 my Open vSwitch lab as well as the scripts and files that I produced as I followed David Mahler's [introduction to VXLAN overlay networks with Open vSwitch](https://www.youtube.com/watch?v=tnSkHhsLqpM).
-In this post, I'm going to re-purpose my Open vSwitch lab to explore hardware virtual tunnel endpoints (HW VTEP).
+In this post, I'm going to re-purpose my Open vSwitch lab to explore hardware VXLAN tunnel endpoints (HW VTEP).

 ## A Quick Review of Hardware VTEPs